psgorain/Data-Analysis-Dashboard/README.md

 # Data-Analysis-Dashboard
-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze used car sales data.
-The project involves setting up a used car sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+## This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze used car sales data.
+## The project involves setting up a used car sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

 # Project Overview
 ## Project Title : Used Cars Market Analysis
 ## Database : cars24_db
 # Objectives
-1. Set up a retail sales database: Create and populate a retail sales database with the provided sales data.
+## 1.Set up a retail sales database: Create and populate a retail sales database with the provided sales data.
-2. Data Cleaning: Identify and remove any records with missing or null values.
+## 2.Data Cleaning: Identify and remove any records with missing or null values.
-3. Exploratory Data Analysis (EDA): Perform basic exploratory data analysis to understand the dataset.
+## 3.Exploratory Data Analysis (EDA): Perform basic exploratory data analysis to understand the dataset.
-4. Business Analysis: Use SQL to answer specific business questions and derive insights from the sales data.
+## 4.Business Analysis: Use SQL to answer specific business questions and derive insights from the sales data.

 # Project Structure
 ## Database Setup